 The Foundation maintains cash balances at one financial institution.
 The account at the institution is insured by the Federal Deposit Insurance Corporation up to \$250,000.
-At June 30, 2016, the Foundation did have cash in excess of the insurance limit.
-As of June 30, 2016, the bank balance of cash held in financial institutions was \$750,265.
-These deposits are insured up to \$250,000 which leaves a balance of \$500,265 as uncollateralized and uninsured deposits.
+At June 30, 2017, the Foundation did have cash in excess of the insurance limit.
+As of June 30, 2017, the bank balance of cash held in financial institutions was \$453,237.
+These deposits are insured up to \$250,000 which leaves a balance of \$203,237 as uncollateralized and uninsured deposits.
+Management does not consider the uninsured deposits a significant credit risk.